ondrocks/zodiacpress/readme.txt

 == Changelog ==

+= 1.5.3 =
+* New - Check for missing swetest file.
+This improves the troubleshooting experience by notifying the user (only on ZodiacPress admin pages) if the file is missing.
+This is also added to the System Info on the Tools page.
+* New - Now checks for GD image library support.
+This improves the troubleshooting experience by notifying the user (only on ZodiacPress admin pages) if GD support is missing.
+This is also added to the System Info on the Tools page.
+* New - Improved the form submission experience.
+It will now show a loading .gif while waiting for the "Next" button to become ready.
+The "Submit" button will now turn green to intuitively let the user know that the "Next" button has transformed into a "Submit" button.
+* Fix - Fixed a bug that was causing the form to be disabled if a city with a modified timezone identifier was entered.
+This was affecting the form for many Asian cities.
+Technical: Fix uncaught exception for bad GeoNames timezone IDs.
+When this happens, it will now use the PHP timezone identifier instead of the GeoNames timezone id.
+* API - Added a new hook, zp_report_shortcode_before, to allow swapping of the ZP JavaScript file by addons.
+* Tweak - Load the plugin textdomain on init rather than on plugins_loaded.
+This may fix some translation issues.
+* Tweak - Add sweph directory to $PATH correctly.

 = 1.5.2 =
 * Tweak - Escaped the chart drawing image src url.
 * Tweak - Sanitized the chart drawing image element in the customizer with wp_kses_post.